Rochaktiwari/Drug-House-Management-System-in-C-/README.md

 # 💊 Drug House Management System

-A simple, console-based C++ application developed to streamline pharmaceutical inventory, billing, and stock management for a drug store or medical facility.
+A simple, console-based C++ application developed to streamline pharmaceutical inventory, billing, and stock management for a medical facility.

 ---